alexeygumirov/external-monitor-brightness/README.md

-# External Monitor Brightness Controller
+# External Monitor Brightness Adjusting Tool

-This Python application is designed to automatically adjust the brightness of external monitors connected to a Linux machine based on the time of day and seasonal changes.
+This Python application is designed to run in the background and automatically adjust the brightness of external monitors connected to a Linux machine based on the time of day and seasonal changes.
 It utilizes the [`ddcutil`](https://www.ddcutil.com/) tool to communicate with the monitors via the Display Data Channel (DDC) protocol.

 The application reads the dawn, sunrise, dusk and sunset times for a specified location and adjusts the brightness of the connected monitors gradually.
 From dawn to (sunrise + offset) time brightness is gradually increased from the night brightness to the day brightness.
 From (sunset - offset) to dusk time brightness is gradually decreased from the day brightness to the night brightness.
 The offset is set to 60 minutes by default, but can be changed.